maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Changelog

+* **Version 1.4.1:**
+  * Small fix for XLSX files.
+Empty cells were interpreted as "NaN", which is not interpreted as an empty string for Python.
 * **Version 1.4:**
   * You can now decide whether you want to upload or sell your NFTs, or both. **[#3](https://github.com/maximedrn/opensea_automatic_uploader/issues/3), [#22](https://github.com/maximedrn/opensea_automatic_uploader/issues/22)**.
   * Signing the MetaMask contract works every time.
 It can take 30 seconds to be signed when connecting to Opensea. **[#5](https://github.com/maximedrn/opensea_automatic_uploader/issues/5), [#17](https://github.com/maximedrn/opensea_automatic_uploader/issues/17)**.